Ampersand-ASL/sound-map/README.md

 }
 ```

+I ran this with my USB sound device plugged into the bottom right USB jack on
+my Raspberry Pi 5.
 The output looks like this:

         Found the device:
          HID   : /dev/hidraw0